m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

 ##Level 4: Genericity in the context itself

-Now we know how to handle collections in
+Now we know how to handle collections when we're working with Futures.
+But the same problem arises when